raballew/kne-on-ocp/README.md

 oc apply -f manifests/ixiatg/config.yaml
 ```

-Deploy a topology with traffic generation into a new namespace:
+Deploy the same topology enhanced with traffic generation services into a new
+namespace:

 ```bash
 namespace=3-node-ceos-with-traffic